The Warfare of Genghis Khan: Cultural references

 The nuclear test plotline is similar to the real-life 1979 Vela incident, in which a flash was reportedly "detected" by only a single satellite in the southern Indian Ocean (although it was reportedly observable by another such satellite), with the initial suspicion being that it was the result of a South African or Israeli nuclear test.

 The NASA subplot includes an official mentioning to Josh the need to launch a probe by a certain time so it can perform a gravitational slingshot at Jupiter and explore the Kuiper belt.
 While not named, this describes the real-life New Horizons mission, which, at the time of this episode, was facing administration opposition and a looming launch window for the purpose of a gravity assist from Jupiter.
 Coincidentally with the debate conducted in the subplot, the actual New Horizons mission garnered significant positive publicity for NASA, including display of Pluto images in Times Square.

 Josh mentions Voyager 1 crossing the termination shock, which was reported to have begun around the original air date of the episode.

-The Webb Telescope is also mentioned in a conversion between Josh and Moreau, the telescope was finally launched on 25th December 2021 almost 18 years after this episode first aired.
+The Webb Telescope is also mentioned in a conversation between Josh and Moreau; the telescope was finally launched on 25 December 2021, almost 18 years after this episode first aired.